nelson870708/2021-ESUN-AI-Competition/README.md

 │       ├── 0_戶.jpg
 │       ├── 1_經.jpg
 │       └── ...
-├── model  // optional, if you don't want to train the model by yourself │   ├── efficientnet-b3_epoch100.pth
+├── models  // optional, if you don't want to train the model by yourself │   ├── efficientnet-b3_epoch100.pth
 │   └── ...
 ├─ Data Analysis.ipynb